Saudi Aramco – First Ever BIOS Firmware Attack?

 legacy operating system identified in FirmGuard dashboard

 Hackers are continually shifting their tactics and BIOS firmware is clearly an attack surface they are focused on.
 In fact, the Cybersecurity and Infrastructure Security Agency (CISA) issued a very clear warning around UEFI firmware vulnerability in August, 2023.
-With FirmGuard in place, an MSP can rest assured that they have secured the firmware layer of their technology stack and can prevent devasting attacks like Aramco from occurring.
+With FirmGuard in place, you can rest assured that the BIOS firmware layer of your (or your clients’) technology stack is secured and can prevent devasting attacks like Aramco from occurring.

 To learn more about the types of BIOS firmware attacks that are out there in the wild, read this past blog post.